 Take this one I found in the latest issue of Saveur Magazine.
 Fried Chicken, on a sandwich, with a crunch of zesty slaw … just the right balance of moistness, crunch, flavor and excitement.

 I’ve made this several times now, and it’s always a big hit.
 I’ve served it with Pioneer Woman’s Best Macaroni Salad as a side.
 What a great comfort food meal.
 When I needed a lighter side dish, a fresh Strawberry Spinach Salad worked beautifully.

-I hope you give this Fried Chicken Sandwich a try.
+I hope you give this Buttermilk Chicken Sandwich a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.
 Your feedback is valuable to me for developing future recipes.
 And if you have a favorite chicken sandwich recipe, let me know, I’d love to give it a try.